 “UK homes are responsible for emitting a significant proportion of the UK’s carbon emissions, which by law we must reduce to net zero by 2050.
 Delivered the right way, tackling our homes will also make them easier and cheaper for the residents to make decarbonisation a progressive step.
 We have the technology and know-how to deliver this and are delighted to be the Green Finance Institute’s pilot to evidence how this can work with finance to achieve large-scale decarbonisation.
 The team at Sero will be sharing the appropriate data from our own trials around energy service products and we look forward to working with the CEEB to help show that solutions can be delivered.
 This report is just the beginning.”
 Andy Sutton, Co-founder, Sero.

 Media contact: email@example.com

 About the Green Finance Institute

-The Green Finance Institute is an independent, commercially focused organisation, supported by HM Treasury, the Department for Business, Energy and Industrial Strategy and the City of London Corporation.
+The Green Finance Institute is an independent, commercially focused organisation, supported by HM Treasury, the Department for Business, Energy and Industrial Strategy, the Foreign, Commonwealth and Development Office and the City of London Corporation.
 As the UK’s principal forum for public and private sector collaboration in green finance, it is uniquely placed to mobilise capital to accelerate the domestic and international transition to a sustainable, net-zero carbon economy that is also climate resilient.
 The Green Finance Institute convenes and leads mission-led coalitions to identify and unlock barriers to deploy capital at pace and scale towards impactful, real-economy outcomes.
 For more information visit greenfinanceinstitute.co.uk and follow @gfi_green.